Live-Lyrics/Telegram-ACR-lyrics-bot/README.md

 Music recognition bot for Telegram Messenger.

 It makes the process finding lyrics for any song as easy as ever.

+To find lyrics and translate send a voice or message in the formatin - Lyrics <song_name> - <artist_name>

 # Screenshots